marti-1/notes/information_theory.md

 AABAAAAAABAAAA
 ```

-* Stationary source -- when sample distribution does not change as time passes (assuming continuous sampling).
+* Stationary source -- when sample distribution does not change as time passes (assuming continuous sampling):

-Stationary:
 ```
 AAAAAAAA
 BBBBBBBB